UCB-CyberSecurity-Cohort5/elk-stack-project-nbhat92/README.md

 Load balancing ensures that the application will be highly available, performant, in addition to restricting traffic to the network.

 Load balancers protect the availability aspect of security.
 Jump Boxes are used to control access to devices in a separate environment.
-Becuase Jump Boxes are hardened and can be monitored, access between the zones is more controlled / secure.
+Because Jump Boxes are hardened and can be monitored, access between the zones is more controlled / secure.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.